superna9999/meta-meson/README.md

  - nexbox-a1
  - amlogic-s912 (all S912 machines)

+Available S9xxx machines are :
+ - amlogic-s9xxx (all S905 and S905X and S912 machines)

 ## Selecting Image type

 Images types available (in addition of standard Poky/OE images) :